kepano/obsidian-permalink-opener/README.md

 Simple Obsidian plugin that opens URLs based on a permalink or slug in the file properties.
-This is useful if you use a static site generator such as Jekyll, Hugo, Eleventy, etc.
+This is useful if you use a static site generator such as Jekyll, Hugo, Eleventy, Astro, etc.

 Very simple plugin with three settings: